Neuro-Behçet's disease: Diagnosis

 Although there is a diagnostic criteria for Behçet's disease, one for neuro-Behçet's disease does not exist.
 Three diagnostic tools are mainly used.

 Blood test

 There is no serum biomarker to detect the disease, but raised erythrocyte sedimentation rate correlates with disease activity.

 60–70% of Japanese and Turkish patients were tested to possess HLA-B51, HLA-B serotype.
 These patients showed 6 times risk of getting BD.
 However, the same criteria are not ideal to be applied for Europeans because only 10–20% of European patients showed to possess HLA-B51.

-Cerebrospinal fluid level
+Cerebrospinal fluid analysis

 Cerebrospinal fluid is a clear bodily fluid that occupies the subarachnoid space and the ventricular system around and inside the brain.
 It is revealed that 70–80% of Parenchymal NBD patients show altered CSF constituents.
 The observed different is 1) Elevated CSF protein concentration (1 g/dL), 2) Absence of oligoclonal band, and 3) elevated CSF cell count (0–400 million cells/L) in the body.